War for talent ranks above Brexit as biggest threat for businesses

 “With the country edging ever closer to full employment, competition for talent continues to heat up.
 We see this both at a national and international level.
 We have some of the world’s best staff working in Dublin, but keeping them here – and attracting more like them – has never been tougher,” she added.

-A separate survey from the Small Firms Association shows that 59 per cent of companies surveyed fell that the business environment is improving, down slightly from the 62 per cent reported a year ago.
+A separate survey from the Small Firms’ Association (SFA) shows that 59 per cent of companies surveyed felt that the business environment is improving, down slightly from the 62 per cent reported a year ago.

 Two-thirds of survey respondents also said they intend to recruit staff and invest in their business over the coming year.